-The SFMTA has discontinued its informal practice of allowing taxi permit appeals to be heard by the Board of Appeals.
-This process is duplicative of the due process hearing requirements established in Sections 1120 and 1121 administered by the SFMTA Hearing Section.
+The informal practice of allowing taxi permit appeals to be heard by the Board of Appeals is duplicative of the due process hearing requirements established in Sections 1120 and 1121 administered by the SFMTA Hearing Section.
 The proposed amendment in this section clarifies that the decision by a Hearing Officer is the final administrative decision with respect to administrative hearings conducted pursuant to Sections 1119, 1120 and 1121.